rand-projects/fisb-rest/docs/source/document.rst

 Query Strings
 -------------

-Query strings appear after a question mark ('``?``') in a request and had a name, an equal sign ('``=``'), are followed with a value.
+Query strings appear after a question mark ('``?``') in a request and have a name, an equal sign ('``=``'), and are followed with a value.
 Multiple query strings are separated by ampersand ('``&``') characters.

 In FIS-B Rest, query parameters will modify the request in some way.
 Most query parameters only affect a small portion of requests.
-In the description of each request there will be a list of which parameters are associated with each request and what actions they perform.
+The 'after' and 'limit' query strings can be used with almost all queries.
+It will be noted in the documentation if the other query strings are useful for a particular rest call.

 **after=**
   Will return results that were created after this value.
 This value